rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-1-reference-to-child.md

 will not be discussed in detail.
 It needs to be understood as a transitional encoding from the path-based to a parent-based encoding.

-Note that an index value (x) may be used to denote an invalid index such that it does not map to any node in `n`.
-This value will usually point to just before the first (i.e. a value of `0`), or to just after the last node (i.e. a value of `#n+1`) in `n`.

-Note that, in this encoding scheme, sequence `r` can in general be described as a sequence of parent nodes, even though one node (e.g. `r[4]`) is not defined as a parent.
-After all, it is associated with the invalid child reference (x).

 Note that each index value in `d` is greater than the corresponding index in `r`.
 Because of that, this scheme may be described as being **forward-oriented**.
 Hence, an index value of `#n+1` would be appropriate for the invalid reference (x), which would then be an overall non-constant reference.

+* `forward-oriented := (r[i] < d[i])` for all `(i in [1,#r])`

-Note that this orientation greatly **depends on the tree traversal** algorithm that was used to form the sequences, which will in general be a "root to leaf" oriented traversal (i.e. in tree order).
+Note that the orientation **depends on the tree traversal** algorithm that was used to form the sequences, which will in general be a "root to leaf" oriented traversal (i.e. in tree order).

+Note that, in this encoding scheme, sequence `r` can in general be described as a sequence of parent nodes, even though one node (e.g. `r[4]` from above) is not defined as a parent.
+After all, it is associated with an invalid child reference (x).

+Note that an index value (x) may be used to denote an invalid index such that it does not map to any node in `n`.
+This value will usually point to before the first (i.e. a constant value of `0`), or to after the last node (i.e. a non-constant value of `#n+1`) in `n`.

 <!-- ======================================================================= -->
 ## con - any number of child nodes

 Since each node in a tree may in general have any number of child nodes, it is quite obvious why this encoding scheme has significant drawbacks.
 After all, it expects each node to have either no, or one child only.
 That is, if `r` is required to correspond with the index-order of `n`.